 - BOIVIN Michel – History, historical anthropology

-- DELAGE Rémy – Geography
+- DELAGE Rémy – Geography, social sciences of the religious

 - FRANCIS Emmanuel – History, philology